-James Williams is the County Counsel for the County of Santa Clara.
-As County Counsel, James oversees all aspects of the Office and serves as the chief legal advisor to the Board of Supervisors, the County Executive, the Civil Grand Jury, County elected officials and department heads.
-He oversees all litigation brought by the County and the defense of all litigation filed against the County.
-The Santa Clara County Counsel’s Office has nearly 210 employees, including about 104 attorneys, and administrative and support staff.
+James R. Williams is the County Counsel for the County of Santa Clara.
+As County Counsel, James oversees all aspects of the Office and serves as the chief legal advisor to the Board of Supervisors, the County Executive, the Civil Grand Jury, and all County elected officials and department heads.
+He oversees all litigation brought by the County and the defense of all litigation filed against the County, its officers, and its employees.
+The Office has a dedicated staff of over 200, including more than 100 attorneys.
 James became Acting County Counsel on August 1, 2016, and he was appointed permanently by the Board of Supervisors on October 17, 2016.

 James later served as Special Assistant to the County Executive and, in January 2013, he was appointed Deputy County Executive.
 As Deputy County Executive, James provided oversight and executive leadership management of several County departments, including Procurement, County Fire, 9-1-1 County Communications, and Risk Management.
 He was also responsible for policy oversight for over $2.5 billion in contracting annually.
 James supervised several functions in the County Executive’s Office, including the Office of Emergency Services, the Office of Countywide Contracting Management, Redevelopment Dissolution, and the Bail and Release Project.

 James received his J.D. from Stanford Law School.
-He graduated summa cum laude from Princeton University, where he received the M. Taylor Pyne Honor Prize, Princeton’s highest undergraduate distinction.
-He is a Harry S. Truman Scholar and Paul & Daisy Soros Fellow.
+He graduated summa cum laude from Princeton University, with an A.B. from the Woodrow Wilson School of Public and International Affairs.
+James has received numerous honors, including the M. Taylor Pyne Honor Prize, Princeton University’s highest undergraduate distinction; he is a Harry S. Truman Scholar and Paul & Daisy Soros Fellow.